Tinypawz9/DVM-Task1/README.md

-# A Bus Booking System implemented using Django framnework and hosted on DigitalOcean
+# A Bus Booking System implemented using Django framework and hosted on DigitalOcean